rancavil/laboratory/README.md

 Scraping Stackowrflow
 =====================

-This is an example that show how make web scraping over, how use regular expressions with Python and programming just for fun ;-).
+This is an example that show how make web scraping and how use regular expressions with Python and programming just for fun ;-).

 The application read the HTML from stackoverflow.com, searches with the regular expressions patterns, and generates an json